BlocBoy JB: Early life

-James Baker was born on May 19, 1996, in Memphis, Tennessee and was mostly raised in Binghampton, Memphis.
-His name comes from his father, who is currently serving a 25-year prison sentence for rape.
+James Baker was born on May 19, 1996, in Memphis, Tennessee, and was mostly raised in Binghampton, Memphis.
+His name comes from his father.
 In 2008, when Baker was 12, his father broke out of prison and traveled to Baker's home to see him for a short period of time.
 At the age of 14, Baker became affiliated with the Grape Street Watts Crips.
 Although located in Los Angeles, the gang has an affiliated branch in Memphis called the Peda Roll Mafia.
 Baker's affiliation is mentioned throughout many of his songs, including "Rover".
 Baker served a month in prison in 2012 for committing a home invasion, and served the rest of his sentence on house arrest.
 Baker has said the invasion was "sloppy", and that they performed the invasion with no masks and a BB gun.

 Baker began making music when he was fourteen when he moved to Raleigh in North Memphis and met Tay Keith (who later produced "Look Alive"), and the two began making music shortly afterwards.

 Career

 2012–2016: Early music

-Baker started putting out music on his SoundCloud page in 2012.
-He released his first mixtape, Who Am I, in 2016.
-It featured the track "No Chorus Pt.
+Baker started uploading music on his SoundCloud page in 2012.
+In 2016, he released his debut mixtape, Who Am I. It featured the track "No Chorus Pt.
 6", which reached more than three million views on YouTube.